 National Cemeteries in the Washington, DC Area

 Visit Washington, DC, a place for politics, and being a place for politics, it's also a place full of history and patriotism.
 Many of the soldiers that have fought for our freedom are buried in Washington, DC, but not just in Arlington National Cemetery, which is the most famous of the Washington, DC activities.
-There are others, and they deserve to be recognized, as well.
+There are other cemeteries in Washington DC and they deserve to be recognized, as well.

 Alexandria National Cemetery